-How companies can implement an agile approach to achieve significant improvements in the work with the offshore teams
+How companies can implement an agile approach to offshore software development and achieve significant improvements in the work with distributed teams

-Many companies today move their software development activities offshore to achieve cost savings, save time, and optimize their product development processes.
+Today, many companies move their software development activities offshore to achieve cost savings, save time, and optimize their product development processes.
 Market’s high demand for experienced developers provided access to a broader tech talent pool through offshore outsourcing.
-In the previous post, we’ve already talked about why and where to hire a dedicated development team and how it can help to streamline your startup.
+In the previous post, we’ve already discussed why and where to hire a dedicated development team and how it can help to streamline your startup.

 In a nutshell, hiring an offshore development team allows startups to build a high-quality MVP while saving their funds and time.
 It also lets the startup create new features, conduct experiments, and work on the backlog for short or long-term projects without worrying about human resources.
-However, as opposed to the management of traditional teams, managing offshore teams involves a set of specific challenges such as culture, communication, multiple locations and time zones, task management, discipline, and control.
+However, as opposed to the management of traditional teams, managing offshore teams involves a set of specific challenges such as culture, communication, multiple locations and time zones, task management, discipline, control, and flexibility.
 Therefore, it requires an efficient methodology that would allow distributed teams to work effectively.

-The effectiveness of the work of an offshore team depends largely on implementing the right offshore team management practices which will coordinate all work processes.
+The effectiveness of the work of an offshore team depends mainly on implementing the proper offshore team management practices, which will coordinate all work processes.
 An agile methodology is a particular approach to project management that emphasizes collaboration, flexibility, continuous improvement, and high-quality results.
-It provides an efficient and flexible approach to software development and to help teams produce better software. offshore team management
+It provides an efficient and flexible approach to software development and helps teams produce better software. offshore team management

-So the question is: how agile techniques can be used in an offshore setting?
-Are Agile approaches applicable to offshore development teams, especially if the teams are scattered around the world in different time zones and cultures?
+So the question is: how can agile techniques be used in an offshore setting?
+Are Agile approaches applicable to offshore development teams, mainly if the teams are scattered around the world in different time zones and cultures?

-Agile methodology is already used worldwide as a convenient and effective framework for software development that helps teams deliver value to their customers faster.
+Agile methodology is already used worldwide as a convenient and practical framework for software development that helps teams deliver value to their customers faster.
 If you consider agile software development, you should decide on one of its frameworks to work with your team.
 It includes Scrum, Extreme Programming, or Feature-Driven Development (FDD).
-The Agile Manifesto published in 2001 includes four foundational values and 12 key principles of the Agile Methodology that serve as a guide for the teams.
-One main benefit of this methodology is the ability to adapt and change at any step depending on the market conditions and feedback.
+The Agile Manifesto published in 2001 contains four foundational values and 12 key principles of the Agile Methodology that guide the teams.
+One main benefit of this methodology is adapting and changing at any step depending on the market conditions and feedback.

 1. Define the product vision statement

-Before starting work on the project with a distributed development team, it is necessary to determine the volume of all the tasks that must be completed by a given date.
-This step helps to build a comprehensive work strategy or the Scope of Work (SOW), and present a complete picture of the project to the team.
-The Scope of Work should contain the milestones, reports, and timeline for all deliverables that are expected to be provided by the team.
+Before starting work on the agile project with a distributed development team, it is necessary to determine the volume of all the tasks completed by a given date.
+This step helps build a comprehensive work strategy or the Scope of Work (SOW) and present a complete picture of the project to the team.
+The Scope of Work should contain the milestones, reports, and timeline for all deliverables expected to be provided by the team.

-Based on the scope of work, the project can be further divided into several parts and specific sets of tasks that would later be used for planning product iterations.
-This allows the development of the product to be more flexible and makes it easier to change the priority of tasks depending on the user feedback and other external factors.
+Based on the scope of work, the project divides into several parts and specific sets of tasks that you will use later for planning product iterations.
+That allows the product development to be more flexible and makes it easier to change the priority of tasks depending on the user feedback and other external factors.

 2. Create a clear product roadmap

-Once the general tasks list is created, you need to divide all the scope of work by time intervals to create a product development roadmap.
-The product roadmap is a high-level view of the requirements needed to achieve the product vision.
+Once you create the list of the general tasks, you need to divide all the scope of work by time intervals to create a product development roadmap.
+The product roadmap is a high-level view of the requirements necessary to achieve the product vision.
 It is important to note that product roadmap is a flexible instrument, so deadlines and functionality may vary depending on the speed of the development process, user requirements, and other external factors.
-Its main goal is to create a clear picture of the process of product development that would be available for all members of the offshore development team.
+Its main goal is to create a clear picture of the product development process available for all offshore development team members.

-In order to constantly see the progress, as well as quickly make changes in the direction of the product roadmap, the development process is divided into short iterations called sprints.
-For sprint planning the team creates a list of tasks with descriptions and time estimates for development work for sprint planning.
+To constantly see the progress and quickly make changes in the direction of the product roadmap, the development process divides into short iterations called sprints.
+The team creates a list of tasks with descriptions and time estimates for development work for sprint planning.

 3. Conduct regular demos

-Demo is a demonstration of the intermediate result of the teamwork that is usually held at the end of each iteration.
-The main purpose of the demo is to show what the team managed to achieve during the sprint and to understand whether the team performance meets the expected requirements.
-At demos, the product owner or the project manager should give the team constructive feedback and make sure that it is documented.
-Also, it is important to analyze the last iteration, identify positive and negative points, and develop solutions for them.
+The demo demonstrates the intermediate result of the teamwork that happens at the end of each iteration.
+The demo’s primary purpose is to show what the team managed to achieve during the sprint and understand whether the team performance meets the standard requirements.
+The product owner or the project manager should give the team constructive feedback and document it at demos.
+Also, it is crucial to analyze the last iteration, identify positive and negative points, and develop solutions for them.

-Because all the members of the software development team are actively involved in the demo, there is a continuous level of collaboration between all parties, which is especially important for distributed teams.
+Because all software development team members are actively involved in the demo, there is a continuous collaboration between all parties, especially for distributed teams.

 4. Invest in collaboration technology

-Collaboration technology really helps offshore development teams be more effective.
-Such tools as Trello, Slack, and JIRA help agile development team to make the collaboration workflow easy and transparent.
-These tools don’t replace sitting in a room together, but they help keep the whole team on the same page, despite the differences in locations and time zones, which makes them essential for offshore team management.
+Collaboration technology helps offshore development teams be more effective.
+Such tools as Trello, Slack, and JIRA help the agile development team make the collaboration workflow easy and transparent.
+Despite the differences in locations and time zones, these tools don’t replace sitting in a room together, but they help keep the whole crew on the same page, making them essential for offshore team management.

 5. Use agile team meetings to sync up team members

-Daily standup, a quick 15-minute get-together, is a good instance for agile development teams, who share work between different time zones.
-The goal of daily standups is to share the goals for the day and set agendas, as well as discuss any problems that have arisen.
+Daily standup, a quick 15-minute get-together, is a good instance for agile development teams who work between different time zones.
+The goal of daily standups is to share the plans for the day, set agendas, and discuss any problems.
 Such regular short meetings could be a simple yet effective way of ensuring the entire distributed agile team is in sync.

 Prioritize asynchronous communication